SALT-NLP/unintended-impacts-of-alignment/README.md

 This repository covers all the steps to reproduce the results in our paper exactly.
 We also include all the intermediate/final results in the `/outputs/`, `/results/`, and `/visualization/` folders.

-If you want to reproduce all experiments and plots in our paper run the following bash script:
+If you want to reproduce all experiments and plots in our paper, first download the md3 dataset following the instructions in `/data/md3/md3/README.txt`, [here](data/md3/md3/README.txt).
+Then run the following bash script:

 ```
 ./scripts/run_all.sh